 Catches of Alaska plaice increased from approximately 1,000 t in 1971 to a peak of 62,000 t in 1988, the first year of joint venture processing (JVP) (Table 9.1).
 Part of this apparent increase was due to increased species identification and reporting of catches in the 1970s.
 Because of the overlap of the Alaska plaice distribution with that of yellowfin sole, much of the Alaska plaice catch during the 1960s was likely caught as bycatch in the yellowfin sole fishery (Zhang et al. 1998).
 With the cessation of joint venture fishing operations in 1991, Alaska plaice are now harvested exclusively by domestic vessels.
 Catch data from 1980-89 by its component fisheries (JVP, non-U.S., and domestic) are available in Wilderbuer and Walters (1990).
-The catch of Alaska plaice taken in research surveys from 1977 -2005 are shown in Table 9.2.
+The catch of Alaska plaice taken in research surveys from 1977 -2007 are shown in Table 9.2.

-Since implementation of the Magnuson Fishery Conservation and Management Act (MFCMA) in 1977, Alaska plaice generally have been lightly harvested.
-The 2006 catch (through 6 September) was 17,202 t, primarily caught in pursuit of other flatfish species.
-Alaska plaice are grouped with the rock sole, flathead sole, and other flatfish fisheries in a common prohibited species class (PSC) classification, with seasonal and total annual allowances of prohibited bycatch by these flatfish fisheries applied to the classification.
+Since implementation of the Magnuson Fishery Conservation and Management Act (MFCMA) in 1977, Alaska plaice generally have been lightly harvested as no major commercial target fishery exists for them.
+The 2007 catch (through 8 September) was 19,176 t, primarily caught in pursuit of other flatfish species.
+Alaska plaice are grouped with the rock sole, flathead sole, and other flatfish fisheries under a common prohibited species catch (PSC) limit, with seasonal and total annual allowances of prohibited species bycatch by these flatfish fisheries applied to the fisheries within the group.
 In recent years, these fisheries have been closed prior to attainment of the TAC due to the bycatch of halibut (Table 9.3), and typically are also closed during the first quarter due to a seasonal bycatch cap.
 Alaska plaice were placed on bycatch status each spring of the past three years due to the attainment of a very low TAC (relative to the ABC) for this species.

-Substantial amounts of Alaska plaice are discarded in various eastern Bering Sea target fisheries since there is little market interest at the present time.
+Substantial amounts of Alaska plaice are discarded in various eastern Bering Sea target fisheries due to the low market interest.
 Retained and discarded catches were reported for Alaska plaice for the first time in 2002, and indicated that of the 12,176 t caught only 370 t were retained, resulting in a retention rate of 3.0 % (Table 9.4).
-Similar patterns have been observed for 2003 - 2005 (4%, 5% and 6%, respectively).
-Examination of the discard data, by fishery, indicates that 85% - 87% of the discards in 2002 - 2005 can be attributed to the yellowfin sole fishery.
+Similar patterns were observed for 2003 - 2005 (4%, 5% and 6%, respectively).
+The amount of Alaska plaice retained in 2006 improved to 15%.
+Examination of the discard data, by fishery, indicates that 81% - 87% of the discards in 2002 - 2006 can be attributed to the yellowfin sole fishery.
 Discarding also occurred in the rock sole, flathead sole, and Pacific cod fisheries.
-The locations where Alaska plaice were caught, by month, in 2006 are shown in Figure 9.1.
+The locations where Alaska plaice were caught, by month, in 2007 are shown in Figure 9.1.